-Measure and Target Results (Target met?)

 Percentage of teachers and family members agreeing or strongly agreeing with the statement " Students are challenged to meet high expectations at the school " would increase from 71% to 77%.
-No; results at the end of the year showed an increase of 3% to 74% of respondents agreeing or strongly agreeing with the statement.
+Measure and Target Results (Target met?) members agreeing or strongly agreeing with the statement " Students are challenged to meet high expectations at the school " would increase from 71% to an increase of 3% to 74% of respondents agreeing or strongly agreeing with the

 Stakeholder Feedback Rating: "Developing"